Last updated: 24 July 2018

-This privacy statement explains how Reuters Ltd in the United Kingdom and Thomson Reuters Global Resources (TRGR) Switzerland (“Thomson Reuters” “we”, “us” or “our”)may collect, handle, store and protect information about you in the context of our World-Check product.
+This privacy statement explains how Reuters Limited in the United Kingdom (“Thomson Reuters” “we”, “us” or “our”) collects, handles, discloses, stores and protects information about you in the context of our World-Check service (“World-Check”).
 It also provides information about your rights and about how you can contact us if you have questions about how we handle your information.
 You can also access more information on how World-Check works by clicking here.

 - What this privacy statement covers